Based on our expert research, these are the best ASIC-regulated Brokers:

 In addition to that, it promotes the honest spread of information between customers and investors.
 Evidently, the ASIC also aims at ensuring that the brokers abide by the law and the regulations imposed by it.
 It also deals with processing and storing sensitive information.

 Simply put, ASIC basically necessitates brokers to have an adequate AFS license.
 Essentially, this license is granted by the Australian Financial Securities License.
 This is critical for one to operate legally in Australia.
 After the application is filed, the next step is for the ASIC to determine one’s capability of coping with financial services.
 Concurrently, it assesses details such as the capital and financial assets of the brokers.

 Ultimately, the main purpose is for the ASIC to determine whether the broker can respect the specifications entailed by the AFS license.
 Some of these requirements include – dispute resolution, training, legal compliance, and the list may go on.

 There are other requirements one should address, as noted by the AFS, such as having responsible and highly-qualified managers and staff, having enough financial resources at one’s disposal, appropriate training and supervision, risk assessment, arrangements regarding dispute resolution and compensation.
 Aside from this, one also has to abide by specific requirements when it comes to conflict of interest management, technological and human resources, and, of course, risk management.

 If one meets all these criteria, then a broker is prone to get the approval of the ASIC as well as the license provided by the AFS.

 ASIC regulated brokerages need to comply with strict regulatory requirements.
 In the trading market, trust is as important as it can get.
 This is what makes it primordial to get your facts straight before making any move.
-Doing some research in advance can really make the world of a difference so that you can be sure that you’re working with trustworthy ASIC regulated Forex brokers.
+Doing some research in advance can really make the world of a difference so that you can be sure that you’re working with a trustworthy ASIC forex broker.